 I have tried to be very detailed and precise to give you a fair idea of what a venture capitalist does and how you can grow within that segment.

 Do let me know if you have any questions on this subject and I’ll be more than happy to address your queries.

 Do let me know if you want me to write on any other similar subjects and I’ll try my level best to make sure I address and cover those topics.

 I had written an article on ‘What do you do as a venture capitalist?’

-A lot of you had read that article and appreciated the insights that I had provided.
+A lot of you had read that article and appreciated the insights that I provided.
 But I also got some emails from readers who asked me how they could get into venture capital.